NTX-1955 for the treatment of generalized anxiety disorder (GAD)

 Overview of Generalized Anxiety Disorder and Treatments:

 GAD is the second most common mental health disorder among adults (~20 million adults in U.S. alone).
 GAD is characterized by restlessness, irritability, feeling on edge, being easily startled, and panic attacks.
-However, most GAD patients are poorly managed by approved pharmacological therapies such as SSRIs / SNRIs and benzodiazepines.
-Specifically, while first-line SSRIs/SNRIs are ineffective in most patients, second-line benzodiazepines, while highly efficacious, are not recommended for long-term use due to sedation, potential for misuse and dependence, and cognitive impairment.
+GAD can also be characterized by physical ailments such as muscle tension, fatigue, irritability, gastrointestinal symptoms, and headaches.
+Most GAD patients are poorly managed by approved pharmacological therapies such as selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs) and benzodiazepines.
+Specifically, while first-line SSRIs and SNRIs are ineffective in most patients, second-line benzodiazepines, while highly efficacious, are not recommended for long-term use due to sedation, potential for misuse and dependence, and cognitive impairment.

 NTX-1955 Mechanism:

-NTX-1955 is a first-in-class GABAA-γ1 positive allosteric modulator (PAM).
+NTX-1955 is a first-in-class GABAA-γ1 positive allosteric modulator (PAM) in development for GAD.
 GABAA is the major inhibitory neurotransmitter in the brain and positive allosteric modulation of the GABAA receptor is a well-validated approach for managing GAD symptoms.
 Nonselective GABAA PAMs such as benzodiazepines, while robust anxiolytics, modulate GABAA receptors throughout the entire brain, including in brain regions that lead to cognitive and sedative side effects.
-In contrast, NTX-1955 selectively engages GABAergic transmission in the amygdala, which is highly enriched for the GABAA-γ1 receptor subunit, thereby sparing brain networks associated with the safety liabilities of benzodiazepines.
-The amygdala is at center of the brain anxiety circuit, meaning it plays a critical role in regulating the emotional, behavioral, and physiological responses associated with anxiety.
+In contrast, NTX-1955 is designed to selectively engage GABAergic transmission in the amygdala, which is at center of the brain’s regulation of anxiety and highly enriched for the GABAA-γ1 receptor subunit, thereby sparing brain networks associated with the safety liabilities of benzodiazepines. .

 NTX-1955 Clinical Development:

-NTX-1955 has shown strong anxiolytic in gold-standard preclinical anxiety models without the side effect profile seen with classical benzodiazepines.
-Further, NTX-1955 has completed multiple Phase I studies, including Single Ascending Dose, Multiple Ascending Dose, drug-drug interaction and target engagement studies.
-NTX-1955 has exhibited a differentiated target product profile versus benzodiazepines.
+NTX-1955 has shown dose-dependent anxiolytic activity in gold-standard preclinical anxiety models without the side effect profile seen with classical benzodiazepines.
+Further, NTX-1955 has completed multiple Phase I studies, including Single Ascending Dose, Multiple Ascending Dose, drug-drug interaction and target engagement studies, demonstrating that it is safe, well tolerated, brain penetrant and selective to GABAA-γ1.

 NTX-1472 for the treatment of social anxiety disorder (SAD)